Essentials of the Internet of Things Security

 Rogue Device Usage

-This issue is a close relative to the above-mentioned one – the human factor is at fault here as well.
+This issue is close relative to the above-mentioned one – the human factor is at fault here as well.
 Thoughtless or malevolent people can violate the security of the IoT closed perimeter by installing unauthorized devices.
 Some company’s policies worsen this problem by the BYOD (Bring Your Own Device) approach, recklessly putting at risk the integrity of their systems and data stored there.
 Rogue devices can intercept incoming communication and get access to remote equipment linked to the compromised one.

 Solution: Inspect every new endpoint added into a network for vulnerabilities.